sebaro/QuickTube/README.md

    - Whether to open the video link or the video stream.

 #### Application: mpv --ytdl=yes --fs
-   - What application used to open the video.
+   - What application is used to open the video.